texasgrenadier/vagrant-factory/README.md

   http://cosmos.cites.illinois.edu/pub/centos/6/isos/x86_64/
   CentOS-6.8-x86_64-minimal.iso

-  Ubuntu 14.04 (minimal version) https://help.ubuntu.com/community/Installation/MinimalCD
+  Ubuntu 14.04 or 16.04 (minimal version)
+  https://help.ubuntu.com/community/Installation/MinimalCD

 Step 4 (optional): Download guest additions

   If the guest additions are needed.
-Download the version that matches the version of VirtualBoxcorresponding to the version of VirtualBox from here:
+Download the version that matches the version of VirtualBox corresponding to the version of VirtualBox from here:

   http://download.virtualbox.org/virtualbox/

-  VBoxGuestAdditions_5.1.4.iso
+  VBoxGuestAdditions_5.2.8.iso

 Step 5: Create the virtual machine in VirtualBox